zhongTao99/app-llama2-c/README.md

 Standalone, Binary Portable, Bootable Llama 2

 This is a Unikraft-centric setup of [Llama 2 Everywhere (L2E)](https://github.com/trholding/llama2.c).
+It exposes a very basic HTTP service that can be queried to provide a reply from Llama 2.

 ## Quick Set Up (aka TLDR)